 Delivery Checkout Widget Integration

 Starting from the left-hand side of diagram 1.1 you have your e-com system.
 Ingrid Delivery Checkout widget is fetched by the e-com and then inserted into the checkout.
 The e-com will be responsible for keeping Ingrid up to date with data such as cart items and customer information.
-The widget will in turn communicate with Ingrid to make sure the customer is presented with the correct delivery options.
+In turn, the widget will communicate with Ingrid to ensure that the customer is presented with the appropriate delivery options.
 A more in-depth technical guide on how to integrate the widget is available in SIW API Documentation.
 Ingrid also provides plugins for a number of e-com platforms described in Ingrid E-com plugins.

 Once the purchase has been made a transport order is created in Ingrid.
 The transport order contains all information necessary for making a shipment booking.
 Each transport order is associated with a unique identifier called TOS ID.
 The transport order can be retrieved from Ingrid at any time using the TOS ID.
 Additionally, it is also common to store some transport data in the e-com system, i.e. selected carrier product.